rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    kubectl config current-context
    <pre><strong>

-   The response on minikube is that.
+   The response on minikube is "minikube".

 3. Start the service: